 01 of 05

-A back stitch is sewn when the stitches will not be seen on the right side of a garment or project.
-It is an excellent hand stitch to sew a seam because it is one of the strongest and redundant stitch making it very reliable.
-A back stitch is a strong stitch to join two pieces of fabric.
+A backstitch is sewn when the stitches will not be seen on the right side of a garment or project.
+It is an excellent hand stitch to sew a seam because it is one of the strongest and most redundant stitches, making it very reliable.

 Continue to 2 of 5 below.

-- Thread a needle a piece of thread that is no... longer than a yard long.
-Longer pieces of thread tend to get tangled and knot as you sew, so as tempting as it may be to start with a long piece of thread sot hat you won't have to stop and re-thread the needle, you may pay for it many times over with knots.
-Work with the thread 18 to 24" long by doubling the thread at the needle area and shortening the doubled area as you sew and use up the thread.
+- Thread a needle with a piece of thread that is no longer than a yard long.
+Longer pieces of thread tend to get tangled and knot as you sew.
+As tempting as it may be to start with a long piece of thread so that you won't have to stop and re-thread the needle, you may pay for it many times over with knots.
+Work with the thread 18 to 24 inches long by doubling the thread at the needle area and shortening the doubled area as you sew and use up the thread.

 - Knot the ends of the threads.

-- Anchor the knot in a inside area (usually a seam allowance) near where you want or need to start sewing.
+- Sew the knot... in an inside area (usually a seam allowance) near where you want or need to start sewing.